JulioRaf4/mental-health-chat/README.md

 # Mental Health Chatbot

 A tool designed to assist psychologists and patients in the field of mental health.
-Built with Next.js and Vercel's AI SDK, this chatbot template leverages the `streamText` function on the server and the `useChat` hook on the client to enable a seamless and supportive interaction experience for therapy and mental well-being applications.
+Built with Next.js and Vercel's AI SDK, this chatbot template leverages the `streamText` function on the server and the `useChat` hook on the client to enable a seamless and supportive interaction experience for therapy and mental well-being applications.It uses RAG (Retrieval-Augmented Generation) to retrieve studies, documents, articles and conversations within the context of psychology.

+Chat created to help people and professionals in the field of mental health and psychology.

+> Created for the RAG for Psychology Applications article

 <picture align="center">
   <img align="center" alt="Briefer usage diagram" src="https://www.ucheck.co.uk/wp-content/uploads/mental-health-2313426_1280.png">